fujiisoup/lstpy/README.md

 header, (values, time, ch, events) = lstpy.load(filename)
 ```

-or with xarray, then you can use
+or with xarray, you can get a single object

 ```python
 >>> import lstpy